facebookresearch/SpinQuant/README.md

   bash `11_optimize_rotation_fsdp.sh $model_name $w_bit $a_bit $kv_bit`
   e.g., `bash scripts/11_optimize_rotation_fsdp.sh meta-llama/Llama-2-70b 4 4 4` for 4-bit weight 4-bit activation and 4-bit kv-cache on Llama-2-70b model.

 Step 2: Run PTQ evaluation with optimized rotation

+After obtaining the optimized_rotation, put the rotation matrix into optimized_rotation_path for evaluation.
 * `bash scripts/2_eval_ptq.sh $model_name $w_bit $a_bit $kv_bit`

 ### 3. Export to ExecuTorch
 We also support exporting the quantized model to ExecuTorch, which allows us to utilize the quantization kernels and achieve real-time speedup.
 For more information on kernel implementation details, please see [ExecuTorch](https://pytorch.org/executorch/stable/index.html), and [ExecuTorch for LLaMA](https://github.com/pytorch/executorch/blob/main/examples/models/llama2/README.md).
-We currently support 4-bit weight (group-size 256) and 8-bit dynamic activation quantization.
+We currently support 4-bit weight (set group-size to 256 for 8B model and to 32 for smaller model) and 8-bit dynamic activation quantization.

 To obtain ExecuTorch-compatible quantized models, you can use the following scripts: